The Best Way to Convert a Bank Statement PDF to Excel in 2026

 What about specific bank format quirks

-The best way to convert a bank statement PDF to Excel has to handle the format variation across banks.
+Whatever tool you pick has to handle the format variation across banks.
 AI converters generally handle the following automatically:

 - Credit card statements: use reverse-polarity balance math (purchases add, payments subtract).
 AI converters detect statement type and apply the right logic.